Reynolds Consumer Products (NASDAQ:REYN) Releases FY 2022 Earnings Guidance

-Reynolds Consumer Products (NASDAQ:REYN – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $1.56-$1.56 for the period, compared to the consensus EPS estimate of $1.61.
+Reynolds Consumer Products (NASDAQ:REYN – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $1.56-$1.56 for the period, compared to the consensus estimate of $1.61.
 The company issued revenue guidance of $3.98 billion-$3.98 billion, compared to the consensus revenue estimate of $3.91 billion.Reynolds Consumer Products also updated its Q2 2022 guidance to $0.23-$0.27 EPS.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, May 31st.
-Stockholders of record on Tuesday, May 17th will be issued a $0.23 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, May 31st.
+Stockholders of record on Tuesday, May 17th will be given a dividend of $0.23 per share.
 The ex-dividend date is Monday, May 16th.
 This represents a $0.92 dividend on an annualized basis and a dividend yield of 3.34%.
 Reynolds Consumer Products’s payout ratio is 63.89%.

-A number of large investors have recently bought and sold shares of the stock.
-Vanguard Group Inc. raised its holdings in Reynolds Consumer Products by 1.9% during the 1st quarter.
-Vanguard Group Inc. now owns 5,268,469 shares of the company’s stock valued at $154,577,000 after buying an additional 99,178 shares during the last quarter.
-BlackRock Inc. raised its holdings in Reynolds Consumer Products by 15.0% during the 4th quarter.
-BlackRock Inc. now owns 2,516,409 shares of the company’s stock valued at $79,014,000 after buying an additional 327,878 shares during the last quarter.
-State Street Corp increased its position in Reynolds Consumer Products by 5.5% during the 1st quarter.
-State Street Corp now owns 862,288 shares of the company’s stock valued at $25,300,000 after purchasing an additional 45,274 shares during the period.
-Geode Capital Management LLC increased its position in Reynolds Consumer Products by 2.5% during the 4th quarter.
-Geode Capital Management LLC now owns 844,631 shares of the company’s stock valued at $26,521,000 after purchasing an additional 20,749 shares during the period.
-Finally, Bank of New York Mellon Corp increased its position in Reynolds Consumer Products by 6.2% during the 1st quarter.
-Bank of New York Mellon Corp now owns 675,785 shares of the company’s stock valued at $19,827,000 after purchasing an additional 39,307 shares during the period.
-Institutional investors own 27.33% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
+MetLife Investment Management LLC acquired a new position in Reynolds Consumer Products during the first quarter valued at $32,000.
+Metropolitan Life Insurance Co NY acquired a new position in shares of Reynolds Consumer Products in the fourth quarter worth about $34,000.
+Lazard Asset Management LLC acquired a new position in shares of Reynolds Consumer Products in the first quarter worth about $70,000.
+Covestor Ltd raised its position in shares of Reynolds Consumer Products by 89.0% in the first quarter.
+Covestor Ltd now owns 3,631 shares of the company’s stock worth $107,000 after acquiring an additional 1,710 shares during the period.
+Finally, Verition Fund Management LLC acquired a new position in shares of Reynolds Consumer Products in the first quarter worth about $200,000.
+27.33% of the stock is owned by institutional investors and hedge funds.

 Reynolds Consumer Products Inc produces and sells products in cooking, waste and storage, and tableware product categories in the United States and internationally.
 It operates through four segments: Reynolds Cooking & Baking, Hefty Waste & Storage, Hefty Tableware, and Presto Products.
 The Reynolds Cooking & Baking segment produces foil, disposable aluminum pans, parchment paper, freezer paper, wax paper, butcher paper, plastic wrap, baking cups, oven bags, and slow cooker liners under the Reynolds Wrap, Reynolds KITCHENS, and E-Z Foil brands in the United States, as well as under the ALCAN brand in Canada and under the Diamond brand internationally.